emmanuelmenon/emmanuelmenon.github.io/_posts/2019-06-05-markov-chains-in-rps.md

 Next, we can draw out the model.
 ![Running Model Image](https://i.lensdump.com/i/Wnr5U0.jpg)

 But what if there were three states?
 Or four states?
 Or five state?
-It gets painful to draw out one of these everytime we want to use the Markov model.
+It gets painful to draw out one of these every time we want to use the Markov model.
 That's where a transition matrix come in.

 A transition matrix is used to show the possibility of each transition within a table.
-Every state is used once as a row and as a column and each cell shows the probabilty of transitioning from one state to another.
+Every state is used once as a row and as a column and each cell shows the probability of transitioning from one state to another.
 A transition matrix for the running model would look like this (P is shorthand for probability).

 | | Running | Not Running |
 | Running | P(Running -> Running): *70%* | P(Running -> Not Running): *30%* |